Show by Label

 Here is the schematic.

 I'll add a picture of the protoboard later.
 I actually had to progressively use larger heatsinks for the 317, because it got too hot.
-It has to dissipate about 10V at up to 800mA for a short period when the oven heats up, but even during the stable period, it got too hot.
+It has to dissipate about 10V at up to 800mA for a short period when the oven heats up, but even during the stable period, it got too hot to my liking.

 Here is the tendplot of the frequency adjust voltage over a longer period:

-Other than that, it is rock stable enough for controlling the OCXO.
+Other than that, it is stable enough for controlling the OCXO.

-I have now added another section to the power supply, because I want to separate the power for all three boards to minimize cross-influences.
-Experience with my GPSDO has learned that there are benefits to seperate all the supplies to minimize adverse effects.
+I have now added another section to the power supply, because I want to separate the power for the three boards to minimize cross-influences.
+Experience with my first GPSDO has learned that there are benefits to seperate all the supplies to minimize adverse effects.

 Using a GPS 1PPS to adjust the external OCXO